msassak/smug-core/README.md

 smug.core (pronounced smug-core, *without* the "dot") demonstrates the superiority of Clojure (and perhaps some other true Lisps) by extending the language in ways that are impossible in other, almost certainly younger and more naive languages or language families.
-This, it hardly needs be said, although truth be told it bears repeating, is possible because Lisp give you, the programmer, access to the Whole Language.
+This, it hardly needs be repeated, is made possible by the fact that Lisp give you the Whole Language.

 ## Usage